gptscript-ai/py-gptscript/README.md

 pip install gptscript
 ```

-You will also want to have the tool download and install the gptscript cli by running:
+On MacOS, Windows X6

+### SDIST and none-any wheel installations

+When installing from the sdist or the none-any wheel, the binary is not packaged by default.
+You must run the install_gptscript command to install the binary.

 ```bash
 install_gptscript